llSourcell/linear_regression_demo/README.md

 * scikit-learn
 * matplotlib

-You can just run `pip install -r requirements.txt` in terminal to install the necessary dependencies. [here]() is a link to [pip](https://pip.pypa.io/en/stable/installing/) if you don't already have it.
+You can just run
+`pip install -r requirements.txt` in terminal to install the necessary dependencies.
+Here is a link to [pip](https://pip.pypa.io/en/stable/installing/) if you don't already have it.

 ##Usage

-Just run `python demo.py` and you'll see the scatter plot and line of best fit appear.
+Type `python demo.py` into terminal and you'll see the scatter plot and line of best fit appear.

 ##Challenge